NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Madhupriya Gundeti
 Designed a DB Schema called History table in the lucid chart with two attributes Time_Stamp and Expression.

+###### Naina Sahiri
+I have designed the front page functionality prototype using HTML, CSS and executed.